NickGrunert/master-thesis/modules/04_ablation.typ

     #figure(
       image("../figures/ablation/blurring_example.png"),
       caption: [
-        Impact of Blurring on an example row and column ],
+        Impact of blurring on an example row and column ],
     ) <fig:ablation:blurring_statistic>

     === Derivative Method
     The use of each derivative method is evaluated in the same way as the blur method.